Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Chan lifted the cart’s seat and removed a dusty roll of gauze that must have waited there for years to come to the rescue.
 He attended to my leg with such tenderness that the pain eased with each wrap-around of the dirty bandage.

 Between the sweaty neckerchief and grey-looking gauze, the bleeding slowed.
-I worried “Has it been 10 or 20 years since my last tetanus shot?”
+I worried, “Has it been 10 or 20 years since my last tetanus shot?”

 With my leg begging for less activity, we made a deal with Hak.
 No more temples.
-We had seen the largest, earliest, most visited and most ignored; ones reclaimed from the jungle, and thankfully, ones entangled in vines and vegetation.
+We had seen the largest, earliest, most visited, and most ignored ones reclaimed from the jungle, and thankfully, ones entangled in vines and vegetation.

 Hak agreed but cautioned that we didn’t have time to make the two-hour drive to Kampong Khleang, the lake’s most authentic village.
 Instead, we could drive 15 kilometers (9.3 miles) to Chong Khneas, but snares existed.

-This area receives the most tourists, but widespread pollution, overharvesting fish and depletion of important mangrove swamps present major issues.
 “Privately-owned tourist boat companies do not share profits with the floating villagers, so expect tourist traps by the lake residents,” Hak advised.
 “But you can witness their daily lives.”

 Tonle Sap Lake